top of page

 iii) Balance lease less than 20 years

-No loans are available for the purchase of HDB flats at this point.
+Loans cannot be used for the purchase of HDB flats at this point.

 Example: